Skip to the main content.

 The FCC has been pushing wireless carriers to fix the problem of spam (both calling and texting) for more than a decade.
 Before 10DLC, text messaging involved a 5-digit or 6-digit code for their campaigns.
 Customers were often asked to text a keyword through advertisements to get a short code, for example, “Text the word BUY to 12468.”
 In doing this, the customer opted into receiving automated messages from the company.

 Although short codes were popular due to their speed, volume capacity, and low cost, they had several disadvantages.
-Short code numbers became a problem for many reasons, including
+Short code numbers became a problem for many reasons, including:

 Spam and Phishing Widespread